-Height of Cut
+7.1.1 Height of Cut

 Height of cut (HOC) is important for a healthy playing surface.
 Proper mowing HOC is a function of the species/cultivar being managed and the intended use of the site.
-While taller grown turf is more likely to withstand pests and stresses, a well-groomed turf stand is preferred by many golfers for playability and aesthetic appeal.
+While taller grown turf is more likely to withstand pests and stresses, a well-groomed dense turf stand is preferred by many golfers for playability and aesthetic appeal.

 Various heights of cut are used on different locations on a golf course.
-The table shown below shows recommended HOC for turf species (Table 6).
-These HOC ranges maximize turf density, assuming water, nutrient, and cultivation needs are being met.
-Following a rule of thumb that no more than one-third of the plant should be removed at one time avoids scalping, which reduces turf density and can result in a dramatic reduction in root growth.
+Table 6 shows recommended HOC for turf species that will help to maximize turf density, assuming water, nutrient, and cultivation needs are being met.
+Follow the rule of thumb that no more than one-third of the plant should be removed at one mowing to avoid scalping, which reduces turf density and can result in a dramatic reduction in root growth.

 Mowing heights can vary seasonally, due to such factors as sun availability, weather, and drought stress.
 During the spring and fall, when turf does not experience heat stress, certain mowing heights can affect the plants disease susceptibility.
 Throughout the heat of the summer, lower cuts can increase stress.
 Therefore, a higher HOC is recommended to help insulate the crown from heat stress, reduce weed competition, and reduce water needs.
-In shaded areas, photosynthetically active radiation is restricted, and turfgrass response is to grow upright in an effort to capture more light to meet photosynthetic needs.
+In shaded areas, photosynthetically active radiation is restricted, and the turfgrass response is to grow upright in an effort to capture more light to meet photosynthetic needs.
 To counterbalance this effect, mowing HOC should be increased for turf grown in shaded environments.
+Alternatively shade removal or control favors healthy turfgrass growth.